October 25, 2017

 CMU Student To Charter Third Plane To Deliver Aid to Puerto Rico

 - Marketing & Communications

-Rosana Guernica, a third-year student majoring in decision science and minoring in innovation and entrepreneurship at CMU's Dietrich College of Humanities and Social Sciences, completed the round trips each in one day.
-Her crowdfunding campaign for the humanitarian mission has so far raised more than $100,000.
-Guernica said she is raising an additional $35,000 with the goal of chartering a 70-passenger plane that could carry 18,000 pounds for a third relief trip later this month.
+Guernica, a third-year student majoring in decision science and minoring in innovation and entrepreneurship at CMU's Dietrich College of Humanities and Social Sciences, has completed each round trip each in one day.
+Her crowdfunding campaign for the humanitarian mission has so far raised more than $125,000.

 Guernica's team for the second flight included Ivan Cao-Berg, Mellon College of Science alumnus and a senior research programmer in the Computational Biology Department at the School of Computer Science; Javier Spivey, College of Fine Arts student; Gabriel Ostolaza, master's degree student in Electrical and Computer Engineering; José López Sánchez, program coordinator for pre-college summer studies and master's degree student in International Relations and Politics at Dietrich College; and Dr. Yasdet Maldonado of Allegheny Health Network, who is also a student in the Heinz College of information Systems and Public Policy.

 On Oct.
 4, Guernica made her first relief trip along with a medical resident from Allegheny Health Network.
 They flew from Pittsburgh to Fort Lauderdale, Florida, where they filled a plane with nearly 1,000 pounds of medical supplies for the University Pediatric Hospital in San Juan and Hospital UPR in Carolina, Puerto Rico.

 "Helping them has been one of the most meaningful things I've ever done," Guernica said shortly after the trip.
 "I'm so grateful that I was able to do so."